How to Get Your

-FOUR EASY STEPS TO GET YOUR OREGON MEDICAL MARIJUANA CARD
+FOUR EASY STEPS TO GET YOUR MEDICAL MARIJUANA CERTIFICATION IN GEORGIA

 Step 2 : Meet Your Doctor

-- Login to wifi using your smartphone or other device.
-Attend your appointment on our HIPAA-compliant platform
+- Login to wifi using your smartphone or other electronic device.
+Attend your appointment using our HIPAA safe platform

 - Discuss your health issues with a certified MMJ doctor